What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 If you’re wondering how to recycle pillows but don’t have local options, turn to opportunities in your own house.

-Here are some creative ways to repurpose old bed pillows, couch pillows, and more:
+Here are some creative ways to reuse old pillows:

-- Fill out throw pillows, floor cushion seats, and poufs.
-An old flat pillow can be stuffed into a square throw pillowcase, plumping it up and adding decorative accent pillows to your couch, chair, or bed.
+• Fill out throw pillows, floor cushion seats, and poufs.
+Stuff an old flat pillow into a square throw pillowcase, plumping it up and adding decorative accent pillows to your couch, chair, or bed.

-- Create a garden knee pad.
-Just add a waterproof cover to your old bed pillow (or two, if you have bad knees) and you can use it to make your gardening efforts or general outdoor chill sessions that much more comfortable.
+• Create a garden knee pad.
+Add a waterproof cover to an old bed pillow (or two pillows if you have bad knees) and use it to make your gardening efforts or general outdoor chill sessions more comfortable.

-- Make a pet bed.
-You can either start from scratch or use it to fill lumpy, dead spots inside an existing eco-friendly pet bed.
-This may not be the best solution for how to dispose of polyester pillows if your furry friend tends to eat their bed as much as they sleep in it.
+• Make a pet bed.
+You can either start from scratch or use it to fill lumpy, dead spots inside an existing eco-friendly dog bed.
+However, this may not be the best solution for disposing of polyester pillows if your furry friend tends to eat their bed as much as they sleep in it.

-- Create a quilt.
-Take that cotton or polyfill and use it as batting for the old t-shirt quilt you’ve been working on.
-Two upcycles in one!
+• Create a quilt.
+Use cotton or polyfill as batting for the old t-shirt quilt you’ve been working on.

-- Create a door draft stopper.
-Take the case and sew into a long tube, stuff it, and use it to block drafts and keep your house more energy efficient.
+• Create a door draft stopper.
+Reduce your carbon footprint at home by taking the case, sewing it into a long tube, stuffing it, and using it to block drafts and keep your house more energy efficient.

-Keep those old pillow feathers and fluff on hand for the next time creativity strikes or donate it to your artist friends or local crafting groups.
+Keep the materials on hand for the next time creativity strikes, or donate it to your artist friends or local crafting groups.

-So, you’ve washed your old pillows and they’re still flat and lumpy.
-There’s nowhere to recycle old pillows near you and they’re too worn to consider the pillow donation option.
+So, you’ve washed your old pillows, but they’re still flat and lumpy.
+There’s nowhere to recycle old pillows nearby, and they’re too worn to consider the pillow donation option.

 Now what?

-When the landfill seems to be the only viable option for how to dispose of pillows, it’s time to toss them in a trash bag.
+When the landfill seems to be the only viable option for disposing of pillows, it’s time to toss them in a trash bag.

-It might feel sad to toss your pillows in the trash, but that’s likely what would happen anyway.
+Tossing your pillows in the trash might feel sad, but that’s likely what would happen anyway.

 If the pillow is past its usable life, donation centers have no use for it.

-Long story short, if you’ve explored all of your other options for what to do with old used pillows, you’re doing the right thing by adding them to your next trash haul.
+Long (bedtime) story short, if you’ve explored all of the other options for what to do with old used pillows, you’re doing the right thing by adding them to your next trash haul.

 Did you know we Have a Newsletter?